ProjectLibertyLabs/siwf/docs/src/Credentials.md

 ## Request Structure

-The request is a an array that requires ALL listed credential objects.
+The request is an array that requires ALL listed credential objects.
 Supported Options:

 - `anyOf`: Request for one or more credentials from the list (0+ may return)